 With male pattern baldness being such big business, almost every major grooming brand in the world now produces a range designed to counteract hair loss.
 But increased choice means it has actually become harder to select products that actually work and aren’t a waste of your hard-earned cash.

-Outside of proven medications (below) – and after years of experimenting with everything from laser combs and hair fibres to scalp solutions and thickening tonics – Ape would only recommend adding two things to your daily grooming regime: a quality hair loss shampoo, and a multivitamin supplement designed specifically for hair and scalp health.
+Outside of proven medications (below) – and after years of experimenting with everything from laser combs and hair fibres to scalp solutions and thickening tonics – Ape would only recommend adding three things to your daily grooming regime: a quality hair loss shampoo, and a multivitamin supplement designed specifically for hair and scalp health.
 The former helps keep the scalp clean, healthy and primed for optimal hair growth while strengthening the remaining strands.
 The latter, meanwhile, utilises a potent mix of vitamins and minerals that are proven to encourage hair growth and overall scalp health.

 While there may not be a magic pill that makes your hair grow back, there are a couple of scientifically-proven medications that can help prevent any more from falling out.
 The two main drugs used to prevent further hair loss are minoxidil and finasteride.
 Both were actually developed with other applications in mind but began being used to treat hair loss when researchers noticed they could, in some cases, cause hair to grow.